baseboxorg/jeffskinnerbox.github.io/content/ideas/ip-networking-cheat-sheet.md

 Image: DRAFT_stamp.png
 Summary: bla bla bla

+# What Devices Are Connected to Your Network
 WiFi networks are desirable target for wannabe hackers.
 Ever wondered if someone might be taking advantage of your WiFi network?
 I do.